This was originally published in 2018 but has been updated in November 2021.

-This is a special guest post by my friend Holly Star who together with her husband’s family, run Michel’Angelo Ristorante in Capri, both of them are incredible people who have most definitely opened my eyes on just how dynamic this island in the glittering bay of Naples can be.
+This is a special guest post by my friend Holly Star who together with her husband, run Michel’angelo Capri, both of them are incredible people who have most definitely opened my eyes to just how dynamic this island is in the glittering bay of Naples.

 A little background – How did an Australian end up living on the island of Capri?

-Starting in Milan, I travelled to Lake Como and Rimini before a spur of the moment decision to jump on a train to Naples on route to the island of Capri.
+Starting in Milan, I travelled to Lake Como and Rimini before a spur-of-the-moment decision to jump on a train to Naples en route to the island of Capri.
 I arrived on the island at aperitivo time and I was definitely not prepared for the glamorous, yet somewhat pretentious, scene in the famous Capri Piazza.
 I was lugging two large bags over the cobblestones in my travel tracksuit holding a map whilst the elegant evening aperitivo scene donned exclusive designer wear and looked on.

 A very long story short, on the second evening of my 3 nights stay in Capri, the bar manager, Luigi, at Hotel Luna where I was staying, suggested I dine at Ristorante Michel’angelo.
 It was this dinner that changed my life.

-I met Gianluca, my now husband, the owner of Michel’angelo and whilst we couldn’t speak the same language, we both knew there was something between us from our first smile we shared as I entered the restaurant.
-We’ve now been married for almost 5 years, we live on the island year round, have two children, Valentino and Francesca, and we run Michel’angelo together; the restaurant, cooking school and gourmet picnics.
+I met Gianluca, my now husband, the owner of Michel’angelo, and whilst we couldn’t speak the same language, we both knew there was something between us from the first smile we shared as I entered the restaurant.
+We’ve now been married for almost 8 years, we live on the island year-round, have two children, Valentino and Francesca, and we run Michel’angelo Capri together; cooking school, food experiences, villa catering and gourmet picnics.

 It was definitely a challenge to adjust to an island way of life coming from a big city but really, what’s not to love about waking up in Capri every day!
-I look out our window across to the Faraglioni and I’m so grateful that destiny would have it that I ended up here with love, a beautiful family, a local business where we interact with so many lovely people and all set on the most exquisite and unique natural landscape.
+I’m so grateful that destiny would have it that I ended up here with love, a beautiful family, a local business where we interact with so many lovely people and all set on the most exquisite and unique natural landscape.

 Low Season in Capri